Aashishkalra19/M2-EmbSys/Project/1_Requirements/README.md

 ## 4W's & 1H
 ### Who
-- A user who wants to find distance between himself and object placed infront of him.
+- A visually impaired person.

 ### What
-- This is a utility application to determine distance and warn the user if the distance is very less by turning on the buzzer/Leds.
+- This is a utility application to determine distance and warn the visually impared person if the distance is very less by turning on the buzzer/Leds.

 ### When
--  Can be used in Seat belt notifier, Door lock notifier, window notofoer, water level detector and many more
+-  While walking

 ### Where
-- User can belong to any background who can use this utility to determine distance or to check if any object is present infront of him.
+- The user is a visually impaired person who can use this utility to prevent any collisions by warning him

 ### How
-- Developed using C Language and implemented on SimulIDE.
+- Developed using Arduino UNO and implemented on SimulIDE.